Pronunciation of 'Corymbia'

 Word Origin

-The word 'Corymbia' originates from New Latin, derived from the Greek word 'korymbos,' meaning 'cluster,' referring to the clustered arrangement of flowers.
+The word 'Corymbia' originates from Latin, derived from 'corymbus', meaning 'cluster' or 'bunch', referring to the arrangement of flowers in some species.

 Pronunciation Details